 Honeymoon rating of the visited destinations: ♥♥♥♥♥♥♥♥♥♡

 With so many picturesque landscapes, emerald rivers, and fairytale towns, B&H seems to be one of the most romantic countries in the world.
+You can go rafting, hiking, skiing, soak up the diverse culture, discover the great history, admire the stunning architecture, or enjoy the Balkan cuisine.
 A honeymoon in B&H sounds like an excellent idea! 😉

 * Note: This is NOT a general rating of the country, it is merely our personal opinion of the mentioned site(s) as honeymoon destinations, based on the level of tourism development, the number and quality of romantic and adventurous activities and sites it offers, and safety.
 We strongly believe that every country is beautiful in its own way, they may simply be more or less honeymoon oriented/friendly.

 ** Follow our journey on Instagram. 😉 There you can see our clean-up stories and check out our peace and sustainable tourism promo photos/videos. 😉

 *** Use the form on the sidebar to subscribe to our newsletter and get a free customized e-postcard from every country! 🙂